tismiracle/Windows-Theme-Changer/README.md

 - turning on and off transparency

 ## How it works
-The app is changing Windows registry values in order to change the personalization options
+The app is changing Windows registry values in order to change the personalization options.

+To change the personalization settings, select expected option and click "Apply".
+It automatically reloads explorer.exe in order to save the changes. **To launch the app, please open it via launcher.py**

+## Used libaries
+- tkinter
+- subprocess
+- os
+- winreg